 To begin our hike, we parked in the free lot at Gas Works Park at 2101 N. Northlake Way.
 This former coal gasification plant turned public park is a must-see in Seattle.
-The 19-acre park offers lots of grassy space, a children’s play barn and panoramic views of Lake Union from Kite Hill.
+The 19-acre park offers lots of grassy space, a fantastic new playground and panoramic views of Lake Union from Kite Hill.
 Kite Hill sports a large sundial and is perfect for catching a breeze and flying a kite.
 We had to pry our son away from the park after several runs up and down the hill.

 After a restroom break (Gas Works has some of the few public restrooms along the route), we began our walk just in front of the Urban Surf Shop, heading east to go clockwise around the lake.
-In this section, the Chesiahud Loop follows the popular Burke-Gilman Trail so we watched for bikes and yielded to all wheeled traffic.
+In this section, the Cheshiahud Loop follows the popular Burke-Gilman Trail, so we watched for bikes and yielded to all wheeled traffic.
 The paved trail parallels Northeast Pacific Street, which is fairly busy, so watch young children closely.
 This part of the loop is a bit noisy due to traffic, but what it lacks in quiet it makes up for with amazing views of Lake Union.
-We especially enjoyed seeing the Ride the Ducks tour boats entering the lake.

 Next, we turned right and headed south across the University Bridge.
 While crossing we spotted sailboats, yachts, kayaks and paddleboards out on the water.
 After the bridge, the trail winds its way through the Eastlake neighborhood.
 This part of the loop isn’t a traditional trail, but a walk through a neighborhood on smaller city streets.
 At times we had to look for the signs to make sure we were still on the trail.
 A note on this section: There are a couple of short, steep stretches, but this was the only part of the loop that had much elevation gain.